What is spanking

 Other experts, such as Elizabeth Gershoff from the University of Texas at Austin and George W Holden from Southern Methodist University, disagreed and found new evidence to support their position17.

-Nonetheless, even if the adverse outcomes were neglectable, evidence still shows that other non-abusive methods are as or more effective forms of discipline.
+Nonetheless, even if the adverse outcomes were neglectable, evidence still shows that other non-abusive methods are more effective forms of discipline.

 As parents, we don’t only teach behavior.
 We also teach our children values.